qmk/qmk_firmware/keyboards/checkerboards/quark_squared/readme.md

 ![Quark_Squared](https://i.imgur.com/zYH25zQ.png)

 The Quark² PCB is a hotswap version of the Quark PCB.
-Just like the OG, it has a modified layout than a traditonal 4x12 ortholinear keyboard.
+Just like the OG, it has a modified layout than a traditonal 4x12 and 5x12 ortholinear keyboard.

 * Keyboard Maintainer: [Nasp](https://github.com/npspears)
 * Hardware Supported: Planck